onssiddarth/skilldashboard/README.md

 Run the application in Visual Studio by pressing F5.
 You must see 2 instances of localhost: one for the Web API and other is the web application.
 Kindly replace the value of the portnumber of the below APIBaseURL key present in 'SkillDashboard.Web' project's web.config:
 <add key="APIBaseURL" value="http://localhost:30482" />

+### Optional Step:
+After you execute the GenerateDBSchema.sql which will generate the Database and the schema for you, you can import the databse backup file SkillDB.bak present inside the Database folder.

 ## Development Technologies and Libraries used:
 * ASP.NET MVC 5, C#, SQL Server, Web API, HTML5, CSS3, JQuery, Javascript
 * Bootstrap libraries